How to Become a Space Scientist?

 Is it mandatory to have a PhD to become a Space Scientist?

-PhD is not mandatory, however, ISRO prefers applicants that have PhD
+PhD is not mandatory; however, ISRO prefers applicants who have a PhD

 Are integrated engineering courses eligible for working at ISRO?